Pope Pius XII: Archbishop and papal nuncio

-Pope Benedict XV appointed Pacelli as nuncio to Bavaria on 23 April 1917, consecrating him as titular Archbishop of Sardis in the Sistine Chapel on 13 May 1917, the same day as the first apparition of the Blessed Virgin Mary in Fatima, Portugal.
-After his consecration, Eugenio Pacelli left for Bavaria.
-As there was no nuncio to Prussia or Germany at the time, Pacelli was, for all practical purposes, the nuncio to all of the German Empire.
+Benedict appointed Pacelli nuncio to Bavaria on 23 April 1917, consecrating him as titular Archbishop of Sardis on 13 May, after which Pacelli left to take up his new post.
+As there was no nuncio to Prussia or Germany at the time, Pacelli was now for all practical purposes nuncio to the German Empire.

-Once in Munich, he conveyed the papal initiative to end the war to German authorities.
-He met with King Ludwig III on 29 May, and later with Kaiser Wilhelm II and Chancellor Theobald von Bethmann Hollweg, who replied positively to the Papal initiative.
-However, Bethmann Hollweg was forced to resign and the German High Command, hoping for a military victory, delayed the German reply until 20 September.
+Once in Munich, he conveyed a papal initiative to end the war to German authorities.
+He met with King Ludwig III on 29 May, and later with Kaiser Wilhelm II and Chancellor Theobald von Bethmann Hollweg, who replied positively.
+However, Bethmann Hollweg was forced to resign, and the initiative lost any momentum it might have had.

-Sister Pascalina Lehnert later recalled that the Nuncio was heartbroken that the Kaiser turned a "deaf ear to all his proposals".
-She later wrote, "Thinking back today on that time, when we Germans still all believed that our weapons would be victorious and the Nuncio was deeply sorry that the chance had been missed to save what there was to save, it occurs to me over and over again how clearly he foresaw what was to come.
-Once as he traced the course of the Rhine with his finger on a map, he said sadly, 'No doubt this will be lost as well'.
-I did not want to believe it, but here, too, he was to be proved right."